KirstChat/the-wee-norn-iron-box/README.md

 - As a **Registered User**, I want to be able to easily update my delivery details in my profile
 - As a **Registered User**, I want to be able to view my order history
 - As a **Registered User**, I want to be able to easily submit blog posts
+- As a **Registered User**, I want to be able to easily edit or delete any blog posts I've submitted
 - As a **Registered User**, I want to be able to comment on other blog posts
 - As a **Registered User**, I want to be able to leave a review on the site to let others know about my experience